Taxis in Istanbul

 How To Report A Taxi Driver?

 Whereas it is easy for a foreigner to find a taxi in a touristic setting, it is fairly hard for a local.
 Taxi drivers do not want to accept locals nor the foreign tourists who have private tour guide with them.
-Because it is impossible to deceive a group of people with a guide among them.
+Because it is impossible to deceive a group of people with a local guide among them.
 Until recently, there was nothing to do to stop such drivers from deceiving tourists.

 However today, you can file a complaint about them to Istanbul Metropolitan Municipality (IBB) with their plate numbers.
 Moreover, tour guides can file a complaint to the Istanbul Guides Association (IRO) about taxi drivers; therefore, Istanbul Governorship can severely fine those taxi drivers.
 Please do not keep silent if you experience such an injustice and don’t forget to write the plate number down.